jerrywang2352/Mortgage_Pooling_Optimization/README.md

 | loan_term       | int    | The duration of the loan, expressed as months
 | property_type   | string | Two-letter code indicating the type of dwelling (SF for single family, CO for condo, etc.)

+### Input Files
+The input dataset is comprised of 16 files in the GitHub repo, fnma-dataset-00.txt throught fnma-dataset-15.txt.
+You should clone the repo and then concatenate the files to create a single input file.
+The fnma-dataset-00.txt file has a header row, so make sure that is the file that is at the top of the concatenated file.

 ## Pools

 Your challenge is to build as many _pools_ of loans as you can from the